Client Event Logger Redesign

 - Persisted-event cap exceeded (oldest events trimmed).
 Local storage has a hard maximum of 500 events.

-- Under very high throughput or long outages, event loss is possible by design.
+- Under very high throughput or long outages, Statsig may drop events by design.

-- According to your throughput and logging volume, adjust your batch size to avoid drooping events due to queue size limits.
-If you require higher throughput, contact Statsig Support.
+- Adjust your batch size based on throughput and logging volume to avoid dropping events due to queue size limits.
+Contact Statsig Support if you require higher throughput.